A Sweet Celebration of Eid al-Adha

 He Would Have Been 79

-On this day in 1941, Mamie and Louis Till celebrated the birth of their only son Emmett at Chicago’s Cook County Hospital.
-Like many African Americans of the era, Emmett’s … Learn More
+On July 25, 1941, Mamie and Louis Till celebrated the birth of their only son Emmett at Chicago’s Cook County Hospital.
+Like many African Americans of the era, Emmett’s parents … Learn More

 A Brief History of Redlining